therealharshit/www-v2/src/constants/MarkdownFiles/posts/2025-06-29-dmp-25-therealharshit-week04.md

 1. **Design a UI mockup for the debugging terminal**
    - Plan the layout and user experience for how debug tips should appear inside Pippy.
-   - Design the UI of the debugging terminal, prioritized clarity and accessibility, especially for childrens.
+   - Design the UI of the debugging terminal, prioritized clarity and accessibility, especially for children.

 2. **Develop the debugging terminal in Pippy**
-   - Added a new vte terminal component to Pippy using GTK.
+   - Added a new Virtual Terminal Emulator (VTE) widget to Pippy using GTK.
    - Integrated the terminal into the existing layout with proper toggling between output and debug views.
    ![Pippy UI: Output Terminal](assets/Images/pippy_output-terminal.png)
    ![Pippy UI: Debug Terminal](assets/Images/pippy_debug-terminal.png)

-3. **Connected the debugger llm server with Pippy**
+3. **Connected the debugger LLM server with Pippy**
    - Wired up Pippy to make API calls to the FastAPI server.
    - Verified complete flow: `code is extracted → sent to /debug → response displayed in the debug terminal`.

 4. **Feed LLM responses into the debugging terminal**
   - Successfully passed LLM-generated debug suggestions into the terminal.
   - Added simple formatting: newline, spacing, removed markdown syntax elements.
 ---

 ### Complete Demo: &nbsp; [Watch here](https://drive.google.com/file/d/1Dzomam9dc3U4tHjHhYFGjRbs7-cwJHmM/view?usp=drive_link)